AdrianSzymczyk/BinanceBot/README.md

 # BinanceBot

 This bot is created for sending notifications via telegram.
+Bot is based on Binance Future API.
 Work on bot is still in progress :)

 **Problems:**